OmarAlraisi/redis/README.md

 - `DECR`: Decrement a stored number by one.
 - `LPUSH`: Insert all the values at the head of a list.
 - `RPUSH`: Insert all the values at the tail of a list.
-- `SAVE`: Save the database state to disk, you should also implement load on startup alongside this.